Wilderness Island

 Wilderness Island is the 2.7 hectare island between the Wandle and Wrythe in Carshalton in the London Borough of Sutton.
 It is designated a Local Nature Reserve and a Site of Metropolitan Importance for Nature Conservation, is owned by Sutton Council and is managed by the London Wildlife Trust.

 Features

 A fish pond still remains from a former public garden on the site.
 Other habitats are woodland, meadows and river.
 Trees include a black poplar, and there are birds such as the woodpecker, kingfisher and grebe.
 Butterflies/moths include the speckled wood, holly blue, and the rare hornet clearwing moth.
 The ponds are an important habitat which have a variety of wetland plants.

-It is designated a Local Nature Reserve and a Site of Metropolitan Importance for Nature Conservation.
-The site is owned by Sutton Council and managed by the London Wildlife Trust.

-Visitors, who must arrive on foot, must obey the envionrmental laws of Britain including not disturbing nesting birds at the small site; they have one access — from River Gardens.

 History

 The island from the seventeenth century was the site of copper mills.
 It was later the site of a pleasure garden.